Yolanda-HT/YoloCookBlob/Egg/Ajitsuke_Tamago.md

 Mix all ingredients, boil, and cool down in a big bowl.
 Keep in refrigerator

 ### 2.2 Soft boiled Eggs
+*Prepare a big bowl with water A LOT OF ice cubes, enough to cover all eggs*
-1. Boil water in the pot, add vinegar.
+1. Place eggs in a plot, add vinegar.
+2. Boil water in a different pot.
+Pour over eggs once water boils.
-2. Add in eggs carefully (not to crack them), boil for 4 minutes (If eggs were refrigerated, boil for 4 minutes; if room temperature, boil for 3 minutes)
+3. Boil for 4 minutes (If eggs were refrigerated, boil for 4 minutes; if room temperature, boil for 3 minutes)
-3. Turn off heat, close the lid, wait for 3 minutes.
-At the same time, prepare a big bowl with water and add in the ice cubes
+4. Turn off heat, close the lid, wait for 3 minutes (4 minutes if eggs were regrigerated).
-4. Transfer eggs into the bowl with ice water, wait for 5 minutes (or till its cool)
+5. Transfer eggs into the bowl with ice water, make sure eggs are totally covered.
+Wait for 5 minutes (or till its cool)
-5. Peel eggs carefully, put peeled eggs in glaze (glaze should not be too hot for the hands to hold at this point)
+6. Peel eggs carefully, put peeled eggs in glaze (glaze should not be too hot for the hands to hold at this point)
-6. Put eggs & glaze in fridge overnight
+7. Put eggs & glaze in fridge overnight
-7. Take eggs out of glaze, enjoy!
+8. Take eggs out of glaze, enjoy!